JoshBurke/Bike-a-boi/README.md

 # Bike-a-boi
-Trip Planning for Winter Break
+Welcome to our trip planning manifesto for Winter Break 2k17!

+Please see the links below for further information.

 Josh Burke, Camden Ko, Will Bauer

 ## Outline - See links for detailed guides